RomanZakaliak/CS-Word-App/README.md

-# CS-Word-App
+# CS Word App

-A small android app developed by students
+This is small android app for ukrainian people with goal to self learn english.
+It's developed by students of group CS.

+## Requirements
+This app using Google Firebase Authentication and Realtime DB.